SebastianGau/text-summarizer-api/README.md

   Normal  EnsuredLoadBalancer   41s   service-controller  Ensured load balancer
 ```

-Therefore, we can navigate to the following url in our browser [http://20.50.224.251/docs](http://20.50.224.251/docs) where will see the documentation of our API according to our  so-called OpenAPI standard.
+Therefore, we can navigate to the following url in our browser [http://20.50.224.251/docs](http://20.50.224.251/docs) where we will see a standardized documentation of our API based on the OpenAPI standard.

 **Hint:** To actually use our API in production we would have to ensure many things that we left away here for simplicity:
  - **Encryption and DNS**: Left to the URL, you can see your browser telling you that the website you are calling is 'insecure'.
 For productive use we need to generate a SSL certificate and bind it in our kubernetes ingress, e.g. by using [Let's Encrypt on Azure Kubernetes Service](https://docs.microsoft.com/de-de/azure/aks/ingress-tls).
 Additionally, we need a public DNS domain name to ensure our API is reachable by a human-readable name, e.g. under [https://myapi.mydomain.com](https://myapi.mydomain.com) instead of [http://20.50.224.251/docs](http://20.50.224.251/docs).